 The last thing I do every day is copy all of my notes into OneNote (you can just as easily use Evernote or Google Keep.)
-All notes on movies, books, albums, etc. go into a notebook called “Commonplace.”
-This affords me the ability to utilize quick search in the future when needing information.
-I can also link notes to each other as I begin to see how new notes relate with older notes.
+All notes on movies, books, albums, etc., go into a notebook called “Commonplace.”
+This allows me to utilize quick searches in the future when I need information.
+I can also link notes to each other as I begin to see how new notes relate to older notes.

 In OneNote, I have another notebook called “Journal.”
-In this notebook, I have sections for each month and in these sections are pages for each day.
+In this notebook, I have sections for each month, and in these sections are pages for each day.
 Here, I copy every important event that occurs during the day.
 While separated by day and month, I do not separate my journal pages by year.
-This means, for example, that my Dec 4th page has notes from 2015, 2014, and any other years for which I have notes.
+This means, for example, that my Dec 4th page has notes from all years for which I have notes.

 When I copy the current notes into the journal each day, I can then be reminded of what happened on this same day in the past.
 The most important part of this process is that it allows me to search for past events.
 Past events aren’t something that we think of often when creating productivity systems, but wouldn’t it be useful to have access to this type of information when we need it?
 Wouldn’t it be nice to know: What day was that meeting?
 What was the name of that person that I met at the last networking event?
 What did we talk about?
 What was that restaurant we went to in Switzerland called?
 When did I buy my laptop?
 When does that warranty expire?

 I even find that this nightly review is useful for social media.
 Did I think of anything short and funny today?
 Save that for Twitter tomorrow.
 Did I make any doodles or sketches that I like?
 Save that for Instagram.
-What concept from the book I’m reading stuck out as the most impactful?
+What concept from the book I’m reading is the most impactful?
 Save that to discuss in my Snapchat story for the next day.

 Using desirable difficulty for learning and creativity

 It’s faster and more natural to jot something down on paper rather than switching to the right app or firing up your computer, and you won’t get distracted by notifications along the way.
-It’s easier and much more visible to stick a post-it somewhere than it is to remember to look at an app or device that requires opening.
+It’s easier and much more visible to stick a Post-it somewhere than remembering to look at an app or device that requires opening.

-This is what Dr. Robert Bjork refers to as “desirable difficulty”; he’s found that the difficulties of certain activities, such as copying notes, actually enhances not only memory but enables us to more easily make connections between different bits of information.
+This is what Dr. Robert Bjork refers to as “desirable difficulty”; he’s found that the difficulties of certain activities, such as copying notes, actually enhance not only memory but enable us to easily make connections between different bits of information.
 As Dr. Bjork says:

 We encode and store new information by relating it to what we already know — that is, by mapping it onto, and linking it up with, information that already exists in our memories.